 Although not everyone with COPD will develop hypercapnia, a person’s risk increases as their COPD progresses.

-This common condition is characterized by shallow breathing, or pauses in breathing, during sleep.
-It can interfere with the level of oxygen in the bloodstream and throw off the body’s balance of carbon dioxide and oxygen.
+Sleep apnea can present as shallow breathing or pauses in breathing during sleep.
+It can affect oxygen levels in the blood and the body’s balance of carbon dioxide and oxygen.

 Nerve disorders and muscular problems

-In some people, the nerves and muscles necessary for proper lung function may not work correctly.
+In some people, the nerves and muscles necessary for sufficient lung function may not work correctly.
 For example, muscular dystrophy can cause the muscles to weaken, eventually leading to breathing problems.

-Other disorders of the nervous or muscular systems that can contribute to hypercapnia include:
+Other disorders of the nervous or muscular systems that can contribute to hypercapnia include the following:

-- Amyotrophic lateral sclerosis (ALS), a progressive disease that affects nerve cells in the brain and spinal cord.
+- amyotrophic lateral sclerosis, which affects nerve cells in the brain and spinal cord

-- Myasthenia gravis, a chronic disease that can weaken the skeletal muscles responsible for breathing.
+- myasthenia gravis, which is a chronic disease that can weaken the skeletal muscles responsible for breathing

 Other causes of high blood levels of carbon dioxide include: